MuhammetInceee/UI-System/Assets/_Root/Scripts/UISystem/UISystem_Documentation.md

 ### Step 3: Create the Config

-1. `Right Click → Create → IdleTemplate → UI System → Panel Config`
+1. `Right Click → Create → UI System → Panel Config`
 2. Name it `InventoryPanelConfig`
 3. Assign the prefab to `Panel Prefab`
 4. Configure `Panel Type`, `Load Type`, and other settings